jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/categories/ptaas/index.md

 slug: categories/ptaas/
 title: Penetration Testing as a Service
 headtitle: PTaaS
-description: We offer you PTaaS as a continuous evaluation of systems using automatic and manual techniques and providing real-time vulnerability reports via our platform.
+description: We offer PTaaS as continuous penetration testing on systems with techniques used by threat actors and provide real-time vulnerability reports via our platform.
 keywords: PTaaS, Penetration, Testing, Pentesting, Service, Cybersecurity, Vulnerability, Ethical Hacking
 banner: ptaas-bg
 template: category